MatthieuLepers/tof-equipment-rater/README.md

 ## TODO list

-- Configure AWS with github actions to auto-deploy the bot when push on master (I need help for that)
+- Configure AWS with github actions to auto-deploy the bot when push on master
 - Return more rate usage for parts and Vera parts
 - Optimize stats recognition logic
+- Use external OCR API to prevent CPU usage
+- Use a database to store rate request until they are processed and to prevent job loss
+- Save screenshots on disk or cloud storage solution until they are processed by OCR solution
-- Add TypeScript
+- ~~Add TypeScript~~
 - ~~Throw better errors and send better error description to the user~~
 - ~~Add better log system~~